Lab Mountain of Gemini Enigma Federation Colony

 "We contacted Starfleet to apprise them of this phenomenon advising Terran and similar species to stay clear of here years ago.
 We send data so that they can help to develop an antidote to the effects of the neural energy we ingested and with which we are constantly irradiated."

-"Why does that make me five times stronger that you," Luntu queries trying to digest all of the information Commander Cleary provides.
+"Why does that make me five times stronger than you," Luntu queries trying to digest all of the information Commander Cleary provides.

 "Well, what I mentioned to you happened forty years ago.
 I am Thirty-two.
 I was born here.
 The planet somehow effects our development.
 Also, our mental abilities also have the effect of increasing the average Terran's strength hormone and rage production.
 The atmosphere is thick, but gravity is not standard like on most M-class planets in the Federation.
 In some places, it is extremely powerful to the point that some people cannot stand upright.
 In most places, gravity is similar to that on Mars before the terraforming."